 Once the estate is valued and deductions are taken, the Personal Representative must look to whom the assets are passing to, either through the decedent’s Will or through Pennsylvania’s Intestacy Laws (if there is no Will).
 As stated above, the Pennsylvania Inheritance Tax rate depends on the relationship of the beneficiary to the decedent.
 At Snyder & Wiles, our estate and probate administration attorneys are here to assist you through the entire process.

 In every area of law, it is important to have a strong personal connection between attorney and clients, and this connection is especially key when it comes to your family.
 When it comes time to take action, you need to be comfortable with the advice you receive is essential.
 Contact Snyder & Wiles, PC for a consultation regarding your estate planning, probate and inheritance tax needs, or fill out the form on this page.
 610-391-9500.

-During your strategy session, one of our licensed attorneys will provide you with:
+During your consultation session, one of our licensed Inheritance Tax attorneys will provide you with:

-- A summary of facts of your case;
+- A summary of tax issues and facts;

 - Legal issues arising from those facts;